 You could, for example, create a spacey soundscape with multiple overdubs, and then reverse it for some fun experimentation.

 However, you can’t overdub in this mode.
 Not sure why anyone would want this setting, although, it’s a possibility it could be used for live shows.

-Record → Overdub
+3) Record → Overdub

 If you’d like to switch to Overdub mode immediately after recording a loop, use this option instead of the default ‘Record→Playback’.

 In other words, when you double-tap the footswitch, you’ll begin overdubbing right away, instead of playing back what you just made.
 I imagine this would come in handy during live performances.

 Instead of overdubbing multiple times, you can set this to ‘Replace’, and it will replace the existing loop when you press the footswitch.